Are you looking for power moves to assert dominance?

 You have come to the right place.

-This article deep dives into one of the most dominant man available on record and tells you exactly what makes him the most feared, respected and revered man around.
+This article deep dives into one of the most dominant men on record and tells you exactly what makes him the most feared, respected, and revered man in the room.

 - 2. Cut People Off (With a Gesture)